sergioifg94/kcp-ingress/docs/ingress/ingress-behavior.md

 ### The Host Field

 This is the main field that the GLBC interacts with.
-By default for each defined rules block withn an Ingress, the GLBC will set the host field to be a managed host.
+By default for each defined rules block within an Ingress, the GLBC will set the host field to be a managed host.

 ```
 apiVersion: networking.k8s.io/v1